Wildlander-mod/Support/Docs/EnemyBosses.md

 - 2 handed weapon damage reduced vby 45%
 - Will take 15% less damage from Summoned creatures
 - Target is 5% weaker to poison for 10 seconds.
-- Melee attacks fo 150% nmore damage
+- Melee attacks fo 150% more damage
 - will absorb 10% of each spell in magika
 - 150% weapons speed